dsalgador/Laplace2D_MPI/task1/README.md

 ```
 mpirun -np M mpi_lapFusion 1024 100
 ```
-where M is the number of nodes that one wants to use.
-To run with 4 nodes the command would be:
+where M is the number of processes that one wants to use.
+To run with 4 processes the command would be:
 ```
 mpirun -np 4 mpi_lapFusion 1024 100
 ```